tmg-psr/psr/public/docs/emmy/faq.md

 on the Route 104 bridge.

 ## RNG Manipulations
 All RNG manipulations are done with a Save and Quit manip.
-On a soft reset, the RNG seed is set the save value (the one associated with trainer ID 0).
-This allows for predictable (and thus manipulable) outcomes.
+After a soft reset, the game polls RNG from the same starting point and with the same seed (the one associated with trainer ID 0).
+This allows for predictable
+(and thus manipulable) outcomes.

 ### Mudkip [+ No encounter to rival 1]
 Since IV's and natures are re-generated for the starter Pokemon each frame, Mudkip manip is a frame-perfect (at ~60fps) trick.
 The best runners will only succesfully perform this manip ~40% of the time.
 We extend this manip to avoid encounters on the walk from Littleroot to Route 103 to fight Brendan.
-The "no encoutner" window is much larger-- 14 frames, or about 0.25 seconds.
+The "no encounter" window is much more forgiving at 14 frames wide, or about 0.25 seconds.

 ### Chain [Taillow into Abra]
 After Roxanne, we "chain" Taillow into Abra on Route 116.
 This also allows us to skip a Repel, since we can ensure no [other] encounters for all the grass tiles on the way to Rusturf Tunnel.